"RAILWAY LETTER BOX. / SPANISH TOWN." HANDSTAMP

 Known Used Between October 1901 and November 1909

-stamp and tied by Spanish Town railway datestamp.
-Obverse shows a native hut in the Blue Mountains
+Black and white postcard to Massachussetts dated March 15, 1906 franked with bicolor Arms 1d stamp tied by Spanish Town railway datestamp.
+Obverse shows a native hut in the Blue Mountains (move cursor over image to view).

 "JAMAICA GOV'T RAILWAY" On Top, Maltese Cross Separators